One of my first bands was called Lightly Toasted Touché.

 Final Thoughts on Rejection

-This is just something I’ve observed, but it seems like rejection catches you off guard.
-It comes when you’re least expecting it.
+Rejection can catch you off guard.
+It often comes when you’re least expecting it.

 More than likely, you will experience some rejection on your journey.
 Just remember that even The Beatles had critics, so there’s really nothing wrong with being rejected.
 It’s all about how you respond to it.